-Perhaps one of the most fascinating pieces of history at this Syracuse hotel is the 40-foot by 6-foot mural, that is proudly restored and located behind the front desk, depicting 20 key events during the first 100 years of Syracuse’s history, including the discovery of salt springs near the shore of Onondaga Lake, the formation of the Iroquois Confederacy and the rescue of a slave named William “Jerry” Henry from the Syracuse Jail in 1851, just before the Civil War.
+Perhaps one of the most fascinating pieces of history at this Syracuse hotel is the 40-foot by 6-foot mural, that is proudly restored and located behind the front desk today, depicting 20 key events during the first 100 years of Syracuse’s history, including the discovery of salt springs near the shore of Onondaga Lake, the formation of the Iroquois Confederacy and the rescue of a slave named William “Jerry” Henry from the Syracuse Jail in 1851, just before the Civil War.
 This mural was painted for the hotel by Carl Roters, a professor at Syracuse University’s College of Fine Arts.
 It was completed in 1948, 24 years after the hotel opened.
 The mural covered a concrete wall that was above the reception desk.
 In the early 1980’s the mural was covered by mirrored panels to keep up with the popular glass and brass look that was emerging during that time.
 The recovery of the mural involved carefully cleaning, studying the painting and touching up brush stroke by brush stroke.

 In addition to the mural, Roters also completed four panels of work in the Cavalier Room.
 Other important artistic features were uncovered and preserved during the restoration process, including the hand painted detail of the ceiling in the lobby and the Persian Terrace and the original cloud mural on the ceiling of the Grand Ballroom.
 We are so pleased that these historic works of art continue to have a place in the Marriott Syracuse Downtown.